dotnet/docs/docs/core/docker/publish-as-container.md

 ### `ContainerLabel`

 The container label adds a metadata label to the container.
-Labels have no impact on the container at runtime, but are often used to store version and authoring metadata for use by security scanners and other infrastructure tools.
+Labels have no impact on the container at run time, but are often used to store version and authoring metadata for use by security scanners and other infrastructure tools.
 You can specify any number of container labels.

 The `ContainerLabel` node has two attributes: